 Whether you’re a first-time traveller or the quintessential backpacker, the quaint hills of Panchgani have a great deal to offer for everyone.
-Witnessing the dreamlike sunset beyond distant hills, enjoying a fun strawberry picking session, having a leisurely boat ride – or if you’re up to something a little more adventurous – paragliding... you will never run out of options here!
+Witnessing the dreamlike sunset beyond distant hills, enjoying a fun strawberry picking session, having a leisurely boat ride or if you’re up to something a little more adventurous – paragliding.
+You will never run out of options here!
 Panchgani is easily one of the finest paragliding locations found in Western India.
-Situated at an elevation of 4500 feet, the breathtaking valleys, refreshing breezes, a mesmerizing scenery - the several exciting flying sites here will help you experience an exquisite visual treat.
+Situated at an elevation of 4500 ft, the breathtaking valleys, refreshing breeze and mesmerising scenery will help you experience an exquisite visual treat.
 If you’re a novice at paragliding, you can opt for tandem flights with experienced pilots.

 A Delight For Nature Lovers - Tourist places in Panchgani

-If you wish to take in the serene greenery around you, there are plenty attractions that augment the pleasure of travelling.
-The cascading Dhoom Dam is a prominent boating spot near the Wai village with the idyllic Krishna River passing through it.
-Overlooking the lush, bountiful Krishna Valley, you find the famous Parsi Point and Sydney Points – perfect place for picnic, outdoor activities and simply just lazing around.
-Just 2 kms from the Panchgani bus stand, you haven’t seen Panchgani, if you haven’t seen enjoyed it from this picturesque cliff.
+If you wish to take in the serene greenery around you, head over to Dhom Dam, a prominent boating spot near the Wai village, with the idyllic Krishna River passing through it.
+Overlooking the lush, bountiful Krishna Valley, you find the famous Parsi Point and Sydney Point, which are ideal for picnics, outdoor activities and to just laze around.
 Let your eyes devour on the Bhilar Waterfalls, best viewed during the monsoons.
 Perhaps the most iconic, the Tableland is a vast expanse of flat plateau formation fit for adrenaline junkies to indulge in exciting activities like horse riding and parasailing.

 Want to share your reaction with friends?